ebellocchia/erc20_splitter/README.md

 Calling this function will trigger the split of amount `amount_` of token `token_` among primary and secondary addresses.

 It must return its Solidity selector to confirm the token transfer (i.e. `IERC20Receiver.onERC20Received.selector`).

+# License

+This software is available under the MIT license.